hashicorp/packer/website/source/docs/builders/cloudstack.html.md

     to.

 -   `secret_key` (string) - The secret key used to sign all API requests.
+    It can also be specified via environment variable `CLOUDSTACK_SECRET_KEY`, if set.

 -   `service_offering` (string) - The name or ID of the service offering used for the instance.